 These two people live far away from me, but somehow distance doesn’t separate us.
 I’m from Georgia originally.
 Will and I were in our first band together.
 We went to high school together.
-So when I heard that Will and Jenn got engaged I was beside myself with happiness.
-Will was one of my groomsmen just 4 short years ago, before I even started shooting weddings.
-I wouldn’t have missed this one for the world.
-It was a grand evening catching up with old friends and making some new ones.
+So when I heard that Will and … Continue reading Will and Jenn

 I’ve decided to merge two posts here.
 One is about a trip down Route 66, the other about a San Gabirel Mountain hike.
-It was an adventurous weekend that reminded me how fun and exciting being a phtographer can be.
-You don’t even need a camera really, all you need is a sense of curiousity and adventure.
-You’ve heard me wax poetic about being an observer before, but this is meant to be a wake up call.
+It was an adventurous weekend that reminded me how fun and exciting being a phtographer can be. … Continue reading Towsley Canyon & Route 66

 We have been very, very slack in our hiking lately.
 Its really shameful.
 Last Sunday, we tried to find our way back.
 We normally scoff at 10 and 12 mile hikes as with thousands of feet of elevation change; last weekend, we barely topped 2 miles.